pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-ts-functions-many.md

 title: "Azure Functions in All Supported Languages | TypeScript"
 h1: "Azure Functions in All Supported Languages"
 linktitle: "Azure Functions in All Supported Languages"
-meta_desc: "Azure Functions in All Supported Languages how-to guide using ts"
+meta_desc: "Azure Functions in All Supported Languages How-to Guide using TypeScript"
 no_edit_this_page: true
 cloud: azure
 language: ts